Job Inquiry Letters: How to Write & Send Them (+Examples)

 Information about how you learned about the company

-A brief explanation about why you’re interested in working for the firm
+A brief explanation about why you’re interested in working for them

 Details about how your specific skill set and experience can enrich that company if you’re hired